-Middle School students will participate in four eLearning days during the school year.
-They are scheduled on August 26, November 6, February 3, and March 10.
-Please note that middle school eLearning days are full days this school year.
-Students are not required to come to school these days.
-Teachers are available online from 1:00PM to 3:00PM to assist students with classwork.
+Middle School students will participate in six eLearning days during the school year.
+They are scheduled on August 23, September 20, November 1,February 14 and March 13.
+Please note that middle school eLearning days are considered full instructional days.
+Students are not required to come into the school building on these days.
+Teachers are available online from 1:00 PM to 3:00 PM to assist students with classwork.

-Students who choose to attend school will be served lunch, and supervision will be provided while they complete their online work.

-Buses will only run for middle school students signed up on the eLearning Transportation link on the NWMS website or by calling the appropriate main office.
-Students must be signed up by the Friday before the eLearning Day.
+Students who need to complete eLearning classwork in the building will be supervised by school personnel and will be provided a school lunch.
+Buses will only run for middle school students signed up on the eLearning Transportation link on the NWMS/NEMS website or by calling the appropriate main office.
+Students must be signed up 2 weeks before the eLearning Day.